someguynamedjosh/nodespeak/design/language.md

 determine the value of that parameter based on the actual data type that is inputted.
-The above syntax says that the compiler must find a value for `SIZE` such that `factorial(SIZE)` equals the size of the array that was given to the function.
-This requires the compiler to perform the reverse of the `factorial` function.
+The above syntax says that the compiler must find a value for `SIZE` such that `factorial(SIZE)` equals the size of the array that was given to the macro.
+This requires the compiler to perform the reverse of the `factorial` macro.
 Since this problem is not solvable in the general case in a reasonable amount of time, it has been chosen to not implement any kind of solver into the compiler for these situations.
 Instead, the question mark should only be used in cases where the compiler can trivially determine its value: